J-Wachs/Z21Client/README.md

 A C# class to communicate with the z21, z21Start, Z21 and Z21 XL model railroad central station from Roco/Fleischmann.

 The Z21Client class supports the following features:

+* Multi language, Danish when language is set to Sanish in Windows, otherwise English
 * Connect to the Z21 via TCP/IP
 * Received information about locomotives (speed, direction, functions, protocol) when other driving controls are used
 * Received information about turnouts/points (position, protocol) when other controls are used